Skip to content

 Preponderance of the evidence means "more likely than not."
 In practical terms: if the evidence suggests that the alleged conduct is 51% or more likely to have occurred, the finding is that it did occur.

-This is a significantly lower threshold than the standard most people think of when they hear "investigation" — the criminal standard of "beyond a reasonable doubt," which requires near-certainty of guilt.
+This is a significantly lower threshold than the criminal standard of "beyond a reasonable doubt."
 The preponderance standard is deliberately lower because workplace investigations serve a different purpose than criminal proceedings.
-They are not determining whether someone goes to prison.
-They are determining whether an employment policy was violated and what the organization should do about it.

 Why This Standard Is Used